Native Plants

 Marsh zonation

-The low marsh tidal zone is located along the waterward edge of the marsh.
+The low marsh planting zone is located along the waterward edge of the marsh.
 It is flooded daily and typically exposed during low tide.

-The mid marsh tidal zone lies above the mean high water line (MHWL), between the low marsh and high marsh zones.
+The mid marsh planting zone lies above the Mean High Water Line (MHWL), between the low marsh and high marsh zones.
 It experiences occasional flooding, but conditions are generally drier.
 Vegetation in this zone consists of plants that are both salt-tolerant and flood-tolerant.

-The high marsh tidal zone is generally only flooded during exceptionally high tides.
+The high marsh planting zone is generally only flooded during exceptionally high tides.
 It remains mostly dry and plants here are adapted to minimal water exposure and low salt stress.

 Explore plants